LSF-and-MTF-Measurement

 Summary

-In this work, I tried to find the Line Spread Function(LSF) and Modulation Transfer Function(MTF) of my smartphone.
-Objects are designed in Mathematica 12.1.1 program.
-For LSF I designed equidistant objects (binarized white and black stripes) with different widths and for MTF I designed equidistant objects (binarized white and black stripes) with the same and various widths in actual size.
-Actual size means computer designs based on pixels, I designed objects in real-life measure mm unit.
-Then I printed the objects with dimensions in mm.
-Then I take pictures of the objects with my smartphone camera in Automatic mode, without using zoom or flashlight and I save images as RAW JPEG and transferred them to my computer with a data cable for eliminating data loss.
-To analyse the images I take small samples from images by using paint.
-Because the whole image contains a lot of information and I do not have enough computing power for that.
-Samples analyzed in MATLAB R2020a.
-By plotting graphs intensities of pixels of grayscaled images versus pixels, I have calculated LSF and MTF.
+In this work, I aimed to find the Line Spread Function (LSF) and Modulation Transfer Function (MTF) of my smartphone.
+I designed objects using the Mathematica 12.1.1 program.
+For the LSF, I created equidistant objects (binarized white and black stripes) of varying widths, and for the MTF, I designed equidistant objects (binarized white and black stripes) with both consistent and differing widths in actual size.
+Actual size refers to computer designs based on pixels, and I created the objects in real-life measurements in millimeters.
+Then, I printed these objects with dimensions in millimeters.
+Next, I photographed the objects with my smartphone camera in Automatic mode, without using zoom or flashlight, and saved the images as RAW JPEG files, transferring them to my computer with a data cable to prevent data loss.
+To analyze the images, I extracted small samples using Paint because the full image contains a lot of information, and I do not have sufficient computing power for that.
+The samples were analyzed in MATLAB R2020a.
+By plotting graphs of the intensities of pixels from grayscaled images against the pixel values, I calculated the LSF and MTF.

 Line Spread Function(LSF)